yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-space-interoperability.markdown

 1. The `MessageConverter` is set in the message's `JMS_GSMessageConverter` property.
 1. The `MessageConverter` is set in the `ConnectionFactory`.

+{% note %}
-{% infosign %} If no `MessageConverter` is set, the JMS message is written as-is.
+If no `MessageConverter` is set, the JMS message is written as-is.

-{% exclamation %} Only one `MessageConverter` is used each time.
+Only one `MessageConverter` is used each time.
+{%endnote%}

 ## Considerations